Phillrb/Jenkins-Traffic-Light/README.md

 This OSX app is a lightweight tool that:
 - monitors a single Jenkins RSS feed
 - updates a virtual traffic light in an NSWindow
-- optionally sends the build status to an attached Arduino via USB (see git repo: x for Arduino code)
+- optionally sends the build status to an attached Arduino via USB - code for Arduino will be uploaded soon.

 Features include:
 - displaying build status in the OSX status bar, dock and window